TV Antenna for attic

 If I can further assist you please don't hesitate to contact me.

-I'm really interested in the MS 2000 rotorfree tv antenna
+I'm really interested in the omnidirectional rotorfree tv antenna

 I am looking to purchase an outdoor TV antenna.
 I really am interested in the Winegard 2000 that you offer.
 My address is ----- North Century Blvd.
 Century, FL., 32535.
 Do you think this antenna will work for my area?
 I like the fact that it does not have to be rotated.
 If it won't work can you recommend an antenna on your site that will?
 Thank you, Charles.

-At your location some of the TV signals are a little too weak for MS 2000 TV antenna unless you can install the antenna 35 to 450 feet above ground level..
+At your location some of the TV signals are a little too weak for omni TV antenna unless you can install the antenna 35 to 450 feet above ground level..
 All of the TV transmitters are located to your West/Southwest.
-A better antenna choice that will insure reliable reception is the EZ HD antenna with the AP 8700 preamplifier.
+A better antenna choice that will insure reliable reception is the EZ HD antenna > with the LNA 200 preamplifier >.
 Install the antenna aiming WSW.
 In this position you will receive ABC 3, MYTV 35, PBS 23, NBC 15, IND 48, TBN 21, CBS 5, FOX 10, CW 55, IND 33 and 44 plus all sub channels provided by these stations.
 The analysis was calculated with the EZ HD antenna height of 15 feet above ground.

 If I can assist you further please do not hesitate to contact me.